SPIRE-GMU/NextGRadio_Sidechanel/README.md

 This directory contains all code, data, and documentation from our Open Air Interface (OAI) 5G network experiment.

 ## Folder Structure
+Inside the Code folder
+- CW_Code.ipynb: Jupyter Notebook that defines and executes data collection.

 ### Inside `dataCollection/Phone`:
 Each represents a scenario we tested the network with using our phone.